-Too often students will ask me what the best club is to use for a basic chip shot, for example.
-My answer is that there is no one single club and that it's up to the player themselves based upon their feel using a particular club, not to mention other variables such as lie, distance, hole location, etc.
+Too often, students will ask me what the best club is to use for a basic chip shot, for example.
+My answer is that there is no one single club, and that it's up to the players themselves based upon their feel using a particular club, not to mention other variables such as lie, distance, hole location, etc.

-Once practiced with all clubs, pick around six random targets no more than 40 feet away and begin to ask yourself what the best club is to use for each.
-You will then be on your way to developing your own feel and understanding for the short game and how different clubs can be beneficial for various types of chip shots
+Once you've practiced with all the clubs, pick around six random targets no more than 40 feet away and begin to ask yourself what the best club is to use for each.
+You will then be on your way to developing your own feel and understanding for the short game and how different clubs can be beneficial for various types of chip shots.